I'm Plus-Size & Making My Own Clothes Helped Me Reclaim My Wardrobe

 "I understand the frustration when wanting the industry to acknowledge that we (plus-size women) deserve to dress trendy," she explains.
 "But I’m a problem solver.
 Solution: let me just create my own!"

-In 2013 she sewed her first dress for a full-figured fashion show in her hometown in the United States.
+In 2013 she sewed her first dress for a full-figured fashion show.
 "It was time to add an additional flare to the vintage boutique scene I was presenting," she recalls.
 "It was a one-shoulder, knee-length bodycon style with a funky psychedelic print."
-She ended up selling it for around £15 and the process made her realise that sewing could be the perfect outlet for showcasing her originality.
+She ended up selling it for around $20 and the process made her realize that sewing could be the perfect outlet for showcasing her originality.

 "I haven’t been to the mall to shop for clothes in years," she adds.
 "Even before online shopping became a thing, the fact that there were hundreds of stores and only two that were size-inclusive wasn’t fun for me.
 Not only is it empowering [to make my own pieces] but I feel that I’m not allowing the industry to place me or my style in a box."

-In 2020 there may technically be more options than ever for plus-size consumers (particularly for those who wear a size 24/26 or below – little progress has been made in clothing larger fat bodies) but many of these still seem to be crafted based on fat-phobic ideals of what is and isn’t 'flattering' on a larger body.
-A-line dresses, cold-shoulder tops and otherwise matronly aesthetics that one would never deem 'trendy' rule many plus-size selections. "[Even if more brands] did offer more options, I think it would still be limited to what they feel like we 'should' be wearing," Louise muses.
+In 2020 there may technically be more options than ever for plus-size consumers (particularly for those who wear a US size 20 or below – little progress has been made in clothing larger fat bodies) but many of these still seem to be crafted based on fat-phobic ideals of what is and isn’t "flattering" on a larger body.
+A-line dresses, cold-shoulder tops, and otherwise matronly aesthetics that one would never deem "trendy" rule many plus-size selections. "[Even if more brands] did offer more options, I think it would still be limited to what they feel like we 'should' be wearing," Louise muses.
 "They’ve proven time and time again that they don’t understand this particular market."

 Advertisement

 As well as providing an outlet for creative expression and sartorial rule-breaking, designing and making one’s own clothes can help fill another void in the market: sustainable plus-size fashion.
-For Laura McCalman (size 16-20), who sews her own clothes, sustainability has become a key motivator.
+For Laura McCammon, size 16-20 (US size 12-16), who sews her own clothes, sustainability has become a key motivator.

 "I actually alter my clothing to grow and shrink with my body these days," she tells Refinery29.
 "Instead of just sewing a new item, I will review my wardrobe and change whatever isn’t working.
 For example: a dress that’s a bit tight over my stomach [can be] cut into a T-shirt.
 A waistband on a skirt [that’s too tight] can be unpicked and extended using inside facing.
 I used to be embarrassed about this because I had a 'friend' who would mock me for not just sewing a new garment.
 Now I really just don’t care because I don’t want to send something to the landfill."

 Sadly, there are very few brands out there offering ethically made lines in truly inclusive size ranges.
-Exceptions certainly exist, like Loud Bodies (XXS-7XL plus custom) and Smart Glamour (XXS-15XL plus custom).
-A couple of brands cannot possibly be expected to cater to all budgets and styles, though.
+Exceptions certainly exist, but a couple of brands cannot possibly be expected to cater to all budgets and styles, though.
 When it comes to charity or vintage shops, plus-size options also remain few and far between.

 "I've been a charity shopper my whole life but the offering is so much smaller for fat folks, and while I've gotten super good at finding the goods in my size, it's a lot of work for stuff that won't necessarily be 'you'," explains Morrow.
 "All this definitely made me get more excited about sewing my own clothes as my most accessible, sustainable option.
 However, the sewing definitely made me feel more understanding of sustainable price points and more likely to pay a lot for a decent bit of ethical kit.
 Sewing is a lot of work and I want to support ethical brands who include fat folks."